-I'm a first second year PhD student at UC Berkeley.
+I'm a first second third year PhD student at UC Berkeley.
 I've been working with Prof. David Wagner on usable security, primarily focusing on Android and other mobile devices.

 I finished my Bachelor's degree in computer science at the University of Minnesota in the spring of 2012.
 I worked with Prof. Hopper on Internet routing security and anonymity, privacy, and anti-censorship systems.
 My honor's thesis was on privacy-preserving random sampling schemes.

 2013-08-13: Our paper at WOOT '13, "Breaking Cell Phone Authentication", is now publicly available.